 The motor trike has different physics and handling than standard motorcycles.
 Think about riding a bicycle as a kid.
 We all start with training wheels to keep us upright until we learn how to properly balance.

 However, when we finally take those training wheels off, we learn that we not only have to steer to make a turn, but we also have to lean into the turn as well to maintain control.
 The same idea applies to motor trikes and motorcycles.

 Anyone who has ridden a trike knows that you have to learn that handling a motor trike is more similar to riding/steering a car.
 Whereas a motorcycle rider might use her body to help lean into a turn, trike riders use the handle bar only to properly execute turns and curves.

 There is no doubt that motorcycle and trike riders love the openness and freedom of riding.
 The wind, scenery, and fresh air blowing across your face is an amazing feeling.

-You are not secured in a passenger compartment with metal frames, airbags, and other safety features to protect you in the event of a crash.
+You are not secured in an enclosed space of a passenger compartment with metal frames, airbags, and other safety features to protect you in the event of a crash.
 Because most motorcycle accidents occur from the front, the rider is more likely to eject from the seat and hit another object or the roadway.
 Both of these results can lead to severe injuries.

-First and foremost, I highly recommend all motor trike riders wear a helmet and take a course on motor trike (or motorcycle) safety and operation.
+First and foremost, I highly recommend all motor trike and motorcycle riders to wear a helmet and take a course on motor trike (or motorcycle) safety and operation.
 You would be surprised how much you will learn in a course with professional instructors.